apcurtin/DataDistillery/README.md

 # DataDistillery
-A place where insights are brewed /n
+A cozy place for ideas to meet as insights are brewed
-Concentrating insight for a MIND SHOT